Steam Deck Review

 The Steam Deck is a game-changer.
 PC games have never before been so accessible, with SteamOS offering a console-like experience and the excellent portable design allowing users to play the likes of Elden Ring, God of War and plenty more AAA titles on the go.

 Since this is a PC, you’ve still got plenty of settings to fiddle with to achieve an optimum performance.
-And with the inclusion of a Google Chrome browser, it’s possible to play games via the cloud or even stream video on Netflix or YouTube if you fancy a break from gaming.
+And with the inclusion of a Google Chrome browser and the Linux desktop mode, it’s possible to play games via the cloud or even stream video on Netflix or YouTube if you fancy a break from gaming.

-It does have a few shortcomings, with the meagre battery life struggling to cope with AAA for more than a couple of hours, while there are still a number of popular multiplayer games that are currently unsupported such as Destiny, Fortnite and Apex Legends.
-But with Steam showing encouraging signs of top-class software support, I’m excited to see how the Steam Deck will evolve and improve in the next few years.
+It does have a few shortcomings, with the meagre battery life struggling to cope with AAA for more than a couple of hours, while there are still a number of popular multiplayer games that are currently unsupported such as Destiny and Fortnite.
+But with Valve promising long-term software support, I’m excited to see how the Steam Deck will evolve and improve in the next few years.
 PC gaming will never be the same.

 How we test